Multicultural Lesson Plans and Resources

 American Educational History: A Hypertext Timeline

-My latest Web project, this annotated, clickable timeline of American educational history extends from 1607 to the 21st Century.
+My favorite Web project, this annotated, clickable timeline of American educational history extends from 1607 to the 21st Century.
 See the accompanying activity, American Educational History: What's Most Important?

-A teaching/learning module from Digital History.
-See also Slavery, African Diaspora, and The Atlantic Slave Trade and Slave Life in the Americas: A Visual Record.
+A teaching/ unit from Digital History.
+See also The Atlantic Slave Trade and Slave Life in the Americas: A Visual Record.

 After Reconstruction: Problems of African Americans in the South